pagiannis/fizzy-jeli-api/README.md

 For MONGO_URI, you can use a free MongoDB cluster from MongoDB Atlas.

+You need to create your own email data and add an email app password.

 Choose a JWT_SECRET.

 Define the port your backend server will run on (default: 3000).